L3xiuS/PhoneScanner/README.md

 # PhoneScanner
-PhoneScan is a simple tool that allows you to scan mobile phone numbers and display the telephone operators associated with the number this software support over 13 language.
+PhoneScan is a simple tool that allows you to scan mobile phone numbers and display the operators associated with the number this software support over 13 language.

 ```